 • The Bluestack Way was featured on the first RTE Tracks and Trails Series in 2010.
 Watch Packie Bonner and Rural Recreation Officer Inga Bock walking the trail.

 We also work with Donegal County Council on potential off-road cycling routes, utilising the various disused railways in Donegal, and are exploring the possibility of developing Bridle paths with TREC Donegal.
-If you have are thinking of developing a route in your local area, or have any questions regarding trail development in Donegal, please contact our Rural Recreation Officer, Inga Bock, see details at the bottom of the page.
+If you have been thinking of developing a route in your local area, or have any questions regarding trail development in Donegal, please contact our Rural Recreation Officer, Inga Bock, see details at the bottom of the page.

 In 2010 we have joined in the effort to extend the renowned International Appalachian Trail (IAT) to all parts of that once-continuous, pre-Atlantic mountain belt.
 The existing IAT stretches from the northern terminus of the Appalachian Trail at Mount Katahdin in the US state of Maine, through eastern Canada to the Atlantic coast of Newfoundland.
 When expansion is complete, the IAT will be the largest trail network and one of the largest outdoor adventure brands in the world, with a presence in 21 countries and across 3 continents.

 Landfall of the IAT in Ireland and Europe has been designated as Slieve League in Co.
 Donegal.
 From here the (unmarked) route heads along the coast to Malin Beg and on to Glencolumbcille.
 From here the route is fully marked along the Tower Loop walk to pick up the Slí Cholumbcille via Port to Ardara.
-From Ardara it follows the Bluestack Way to Glenties and over the Bluestack Mountains to Lough Eske.
+From Ardara, it follows the Bluestack Way to Glenties and over the Bluestack Mountains to Lough Eske.
 A few kilometres before Donegal Town it crosses the N56 at Clar Chapel and follows back roads to the border crossing into Tyrone at Kelly’s Bridge.
 The route then goes through Killeter and onwards towards Omagh, to join the Ulster Way going north along the Antrim Coast and into Larne.
-It then continues in Scotland on the Ayreshire Coastal Path and the West Highland Way.
+It then continues in Scotland on the Ayrshire Coastal Path and the West Highland Way.
 The Cross-border launch of the IAT Ireland took place at the Bluegrass and Appalachian Music Festival at the Ulster American Folk Park in Omagh on the 31st August 2013.